 Each man is inducted on a two-week ‘job readiness curriculum,’ which includes teaching on resume writing, the provision of smart clothes, and culminating in a mock interview with Mark Goldberg, CEO.
 Harmony and her team require these men to complete inductions, wherein men must demonstrate active participation and commitment, so that the GOSO staff are confident they can vet and vouch for them in the employment arena.
 The men are held accountable, because they are respected.
 The wages are subsidised.
 This attracts employers and GOSO pay the first 240 hours for each.

-To get from NYC to San Francisco, I took the Amtrak rail as a strategic decision to allow y thoughts to settle and keep me ‘in one place’ (ironically, via the entire breadth of the USA) and allow me to read and write while being taken care of!
+To get from NYC to San Francisco, I took the 4 day Amtrak rail as a strategic decision to allow my thoughts to settle and keep me ‘in one place’ (ironically, via the entire breadth of the USA) and allow me to read and write while being taken care of!
 The Amtrak is among the single best experiences I have ever had and I highly recommend it; the epic landscapes, snaking up into the Rockies, and sheer adventure of crossing the states by train, slowly, on old freight liner tracks is both thrilling and relaxing.
 There I reviewed my notebooks and recorded my Fellowship in its entirety into a spreadsheet, and realised it had taken me to 40 organisations and encounters with more than 300 people.
-My next post will provide my itinery to give an overview of the Fellowship journey.
+The next post will provide the itineraries in Finland and the US, and links to posts along the way.

 During the first leg to Chicago, I got talking to a train attendant who found it “amazing” to hear about GOSO NYC, because he had never heard of them, but he works for an organisation named GOSO Chicago: Go Serve Others.
 The same acronym, and the same aim of reducing recidivism!
 Their chosen method is through urban gardening.